sebspion/reqs/draft-ietf-lake-reqs.md

 ### Discussion {#disc}

-While "as small protocol messages as possible" does not lend itself to a sharp boundary threshold, "as few protocol messages as possible" does and is relevant in all settings above.
+While "as small protocol messages as possible" does not lend itself to a sharp boundary threshold, "as few flights as possible" does and is relevant in all settings above.

 The penalty is high for not fitting into the frame sizes of 6TiSCH and LoRaWAN networks.
 Fragmentation is not defined within these technologies so requires fragmentation scheme on a higher layer in the stack.
 With fragmentation increases the number of frames per message, each with its associated overhead in terms of power consumption and latency.
 Additionally the probability for errors increases, which leads to retransmissions of frames or entire messages that in turn increases the power consumption and latency.

 There are trade-offs between "few messages" and "few frames"; if overhead is spread out over more messages such that each message fits into a particular frame this may reduce the overall power consumption.
-While it may be possible to engineer such a solution for a particular radio technology and signature algorithm, the benefits in terms of fewer messages/round trips in general and for NB-IoT in particular (see {{nb-iot}}) are considered more important than optimizing for a specific scenario.
-Hence an optimal AKE protocol has 3 messages and each messages fits into as few frames as possible, ideally 1 frame per messages.
+For example, with a frame size of 50 bytes, two 60-byte messages will fragment into 4 frames in total, whereas three 40-byte messages fragment into 3 frames in total.
+While it may be possible to engineer such a solution for a particular radio technology and signature algorithm, the benefits in terms of fewer flights/round trips in general and for NB-IoT in particular (see {{nb-iot}}) are considered more important than optimizing for a specific scenario.
+Considering that an AKE protocol complying with these requirements is expected to have at least 3 messages, the optimal AKE has 3 messages and each message fits into as few frames as possible, ideally 1 frame per message.

 The difference between uplink and downlink performance should not be engineered into the protocol since it cannot be assumed that a particular protocol message will be sent uplink or downlink.